Fundación CTIC: Purpose

-Since 2003, CTIC has also hosted the Spanish office of the World Wide Web Consortium (W3C), whose main mission is to promote the adoption of the W3C web standards among developers, application creators and others the web community.
+Since 2003, CTIC has also hosted the Spanish office of the World Wide Web Consortium (W3C), whose main mission is to promote the adoption of the W3C web standards among developers, application creators and others in the web community.

 CTIC Technology Centre

 CTIC is registered as a technology centre in the Register of Technology Centres and Technological Innovation Support Centres according to the Resolution of the Ministry of Science and Innovation of 23 November 2011 with the number 94 in accordance with Royal Decree 2093/2008, of 10 December, and is part of the Network of Technology Centres of the Principality of Asturias.

 The CTIC Technology Centre aims to improve the competitiveness of companies through research and technological innovation, as well as the design and implementation of strategies, initiatives or projects of Technological Development.
 It focuses mainly on the development of strategic plans, intervention models and feasibility studies of policies related to the Information Society in its advanced stages.
 It also provides technological support services aimed at the standardisation and standardised incorporation of ICTs in companies and the promotion of an innovative culture among SMEs in traditional sectors.